QuantDreamGit/Cycle-Consistent-Adversarial-Networks/README.md

-# Self-supervised Text Style Transfer using Cycle-Consistent Adversarial Networks
+# Self-supervised Text Style Transfer using StarGAN
-This repository contains the code for the paper [Self-supervised Text Style Transfer using Cycle-Consistent Adversarial Networks](https://dl.acm.org/doi/10.1145/3678179), published in ACM Transactions on Intelligent Systems and Technology.
+This repository contains the code for the paper [XXX](https://dl.acm.org/doi/10.1145/3678179), produced for the PoliTo course of Deep Natural Language Processes.

-It includes the Python package to train and test the CycleGAN architecture for Text Style Transfer described in the paper.
+It includes the Python package to train and test the StarGAN architecture for Text Style Transfer described in the paper.

 ## Installation
 The following command will clone the project: